Your Boxing Day walk sorted: seaside strolls and rural routes to blow out the Christmas cobwebs

 Where to park: Red Walk – parking is free and just a stone’s throw away from the Dene (Postcode: NE7 7BQ)

-If your four-legged friend isn’t too keen on travelling far in the car, the ancient woodland of Jesmond Dene, just a stone’s throw away from Newcastle, will undoubtedly get their tail wagging.
-With grassy, open spaces perfect for dogs to play on, scenic pathways along the river and three crashing waterfalls, this wooded valley is a sheltered spot ideal for a summer stroll.
+The ancient woodland of Jesmond Dene, just a stone’s throw away from Newcastle, is a Narnia-like escape from city life that seems made for winter adventures.
+With scenic pathways along the river and three crashing waterfalls, this wooded valley is a sheltered spot ideal for a Boxing Day wander.

 Whitefield Terrace, Heaton, Newcastle upon Tyne NE6 0AA